 - You are happy to share your data for your care and improving public health but do not want NHS Digital selling or sharing your data to third parties.

 All patients have the right to change their minds and reverse a previous decision.
-Please contact the Surgery if you change your mind regarding any previous choice.
+Please visit www.nhs.uk/your-nhs-data-matters for more information and to change your choice.